-Four electrical connectors provide the interface between the ATCM and the vehicle wiring.
+Four electrical connectors provide the interface between the ATC module and the vehicle wiring.

-The control system sensors provide hardwired inputs to the ATCM.
-The ATCM also uses the LIN bus to communicate with the auxiliary climate control system and the door motors in the heater assembly, and the medium speed CAN bus to communicate with other control modules on the vehicle.
-For additional information, refer to Communications

-Network (418-00 Module Communications Network)
+The control system sensors provide hardwired inputs to the ATC module.
+The ATC module also uses the LIN (local interconnect network) bus to communicate with the auxiliary climate control system and the door motors in the heater assembly, and the medium speed CAN bus to communicate with other control modules on the vehicle.
+For additional information, refer to: Communications Network (418-00 Module Communications Network, Description and Operation).